Daemon6109/Daemon6109/README.md

 - **Mastery in Programming Languages**:
   - Mastered Lua, Lua U, and Python.
 - **Experience with Development Tools**:
-  - Proficient in Rojo, Knit and Fusion for seamless game development.
+  - Proficient in Rojo and Fusion for seamless game development.
   - Skilled in utilizing Visual Studio Code and Git for efficient coding practices.
 - **Server Management and Linux Proficiency**: Well-versed in server management and comfortable navigating Linux environments.